 There is no limit on the amount of contributions that can be claimed as a deduction by an employer contributing to a complying superannuation fund or RSA for employees under the age of 75 years old.
-However, the employee may be subject to excess concessional contributions tax on their excess concessional contributions in the income year at the tax rate of 31.5% if their concessional contributions exceed the concessional contributions cap of \$25,000.
-A transitional arrangement allows a higher cap of \$50,000 for concessional contributions for the 2009-10 to 2011-12 income years for individuals aged 50 years old or older on the last day of the income year.
+However, the employee may be subject to excess contributions tax if their concessional contributions in a financial year exceed \$25,000.
+This tax is levied at the tax rate of 31.5% where the employee's concessional contributions in a financial year exceed their concessional contributions cap.
+A transitional arrangement allows a higher cap of \$50,000 for concessional contributions for 2009-10, 2010-11 and 2011-12 for individuals aged 50 years old or older on the last day of the income year.